It is the fastest week in media, ladies and gentlemen.

 Gawker's Adam Weinstein suggests arresting those on the wrong side of the climate change debate.

-Where it chronicles all of the leftist propaganda on this issue.
+He's got a website called Climate Depot where it chronicles all of the leftist propaganda on this issue.

-And apparently two accredited concomitant climate scientists have come out and said that it's perfectly fine to exaggerate and lie about global warming impacts in order to get people's attention and money.
+And apparently, two accredited concomitant climate scientists have come out and said that it's perfectly fine to exaggerate and lie about global warming impacts in order to get people's attention and money.

 Perfectly fine to make it up.